Maine Coon Lifespan:

 by: Jan

-I presently have my 3rd Maine Coon, he is 10 years old.
-Hasn't had any health problems and I take him to the vet 2 x a year for a check up and whatever shots he needs.
+I currently have my third Maine Coon, who is 10 years old and has had no health problems so far.
+I take him to the vet twice a year for checkups and necessary shots.

 Snoozie and Sneakie